sososkxksodkd/Amogus/README.md

             if #targetMobs > 0 then
                 if RyuConfig.FarmMode == "Solo" then
                     for _, mob in ipairs(targetMobs) do
-                        if not RyuConfig.AutoFarm or not CheckQuestActive() then break end local mHum = mob:FindFirstChildOfClass("Humanoid")
+                        if not RyuConfig.AutoFarm or tick() - lastQuestPing > 2 then break end
+                        local mHum = mob:FindFirstChildOfClass("Humanoid")
                         local mRoot = mob:FindFirstChild("HumanoidRootPart")
                         if mHum and mRoot and mHum.Health > 0 then